-Newark Road and Main St once formed part of the turnpike road from Mansfield to Sleaford, which ran through the village and veered sharply to the right by the Plough Inn.
-Within the village it is now divided into Newark Rd, Brownlow’s Hill, Post Office Row and Main St (which continues north, across the Plough junction, towards the Green and Drove Lane.)
+Newark Road and Main Street once formed part of the turnpike road from Mansfield to Sleaford, which ran through the village and veered sharply to the right by the Plough Inn.
+Within the village it is now divided into Newark Road, Brownlow’s Hill, Post Office Row and Main Street (which continues north, across the Plough junction, towards the Green and Drove Lane).

 Starting from the T-junction with Balderton Lane, it passes on the left: Post Office Row, the old National School (Scout Hut) and Village Halls, the side of the Gables the Church and Charity Farm sites; on the right: the former garden walls of Coddington House and the houses which shelter behind them, past the central village farmhouses (Sunnyside and Manor Frarms, with dovecote and barns) where it curves left (past houses on both sides of the road) towards the Plough junction.
 Until the 1970s there were many old cottages, Hough’s Yard and the Red Lion pub in this area.
 The village’s first Post Office used to be in a cobbler's shop and the house next to the Plough was once Knott’s Bakery.